 You can sometimes find old metal halide units which although large have very even light over the whole exposure area, incorporate a vacuum and usually have glass to contact the film to the plate.
 If you can find one which works great, but if a lamp dies, it can cost a lot to replace it.
 They are relatively old technology now and finding electricians or technicians to fix them can be difficult especially if you are not in a city.

-UV exposure unit – LED unit – Silvi Glattauer
+A2 and A4 UV exposure units using LED lights – Silvi Glattauer

 This custom-built UV exposure unit is primarily designed for exposing photopolymer printing plates such as used by the photogravure printing process.
 (Printight KM73, Printight KM95 and others.)
 This process requires an efficient and evenly distributed light source over the entire plate area.
 The unit is also suitable for other similar applications where UV light is required for exposing photo-sensitive substrates.

 The UV Exposure Unit was built to provide a UV spectral wavelength output of 365 nm, being ideal for photopolymer printing plates.
 The 365nm LED strip lighting total 900 LED diodes arranged over a 600 x 450mm area, suitable for up to A2 size plates with space to spare.
 The A4 unit has LED strip lighting total 450 LED diodes arranged over a 300 x 275mm area, suitable for up to A4 size plates with space to spare.